 Figure 1.
 Experimental design.
 Three participants in the role of ‘potential partners’ had to decide how to allocate balls between a blue and a yellow bucket.
 Each ball assigned to the blue bucket yielded 5 points, while each ball assigned to the yellow bucket yielded 15 points.
 Participants were given a rule to assign each ball to the blue bucket to create a conflict between abiding by a rule and maximizing own profit (a).
 The ‘partner selector’ (grey) observed the decisions of the potential partners and had to select at least one partner to interact with in the next stage (illustrated by the dotted line) (b).
 Stage 3 differed depending on the condition.
 In the sharing condition, each selected partner received 500 points and could decide how many points to give to the partner selector.
 In the cheating condition, selected partners had to privately roll a die and report the outcome to the computer.
 The higher the number they reported, the more money she and the partner selector earned.

-To investigate how rule following changes depending on the incentives of the two different environments, groups were confronted with each condition (cheating vs. sharing) in blocks of 15 rounds.
+To investigate how rule following changes depending on the incentives of the two different environments, in a repeated measures design groups were confronted with each condition (cheating vs. sharing) in blocks of 15 rounds.
 The order of blocks was counterbalanced across groups.
 Between rounds, partner selectors could not track the identity of potential partners to ensure that partner selection was only based on the revealed propensity to follow rules and not reputation or direct reciprocity.
 Importantly, this also means that a rational-selfish player in the role of a partner should always keep everything to herself in the sharing condition to maximize her profits.
 Since it is in the best interest for any rational-selfish player to follow this strategy, rule following should not carry any credible information, since any chosen partner would select the most selfish option in stage 3.
 Likewise, in the cheating condition, it is in the best interest for a rational-selfish player to report the highest number (‘6’) to maximize own profit.
 Since every rational-selfish player would follow this strategy, rule following should again not carry any credible information for partner selection.
 In other words, based on rational-choice theory, we should expect that rule following does not provide any information for the partner selector.
 Potential partners should, hence, violate the rule to maximize their profit regardless of the condition.
 Yet, if potential partners have social preferences (i.e. care about the welfare of the partner selector) and care about honesty, rule following can emerge as a credible signal, since pro-social participants may be willing to forgo profit by abiding by rules to signal trustworthiness in the sharing condition while selfish participants should be less willing to forgo the gains from rule breaking.
 We therefore also assessed individual-level social preferences in a separate task (see below).